Proportional Selection in Networks: Experimental Evaluation

+As baselines we include a random selection of nodes, the local search group-closeness centrality~\citep{AngBecGilDerEtal-2021-GroupCloseness} that aims at diversity, and a standard influence maximization algorithm \tim~\citep{tang2014tim_plus} (we also considered other influence maximization algorithms like \textsc{Celf}++~\citep{goyal2011celf}, but their running times were prohibitive for our experiment).
+For each $p \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$, we generated 100 graphs: 50 graphs with liberal nodes removed, and 50 with conservative.
+Figure~\ref{fig:polblogs:plots_PR} shows the results of our analysis for $k=10$ (results for $k=20$ are similar, see the Appendix).

-The results are consistent across different values of $k$.
-For PageRank-based rules, the proportions of nodes with the two labels in the input graphs are closely reflected in the outcomes of our rules.
-We see this especially for lower deletion probabilities.
-At $p=0.9$, \bosrank performs slightly better than the other rules.
-For Katz-based rules, the differences are stark. \boskatz closely follows the proportions in the input graphs, outperforming \bosrank in this aspect. \meskatz performs a bit worse, but \topkatz and \absorbkatz exclude minority nodes even for moderate values of $p$.
+For PageRank-based rules, the proportions of nodes with the two labels in the input graphs are relatively well reflected in the outcomes of our rules for small values of $p$.
+For larger values of $p$, \random selection performs clearly better than other rules, while \bosrank is the second best. \toprank, \mesrank, and \tim significantly underrepresent the minority for larger values of $p$, while group-closeness consistently overrepresents the minority.

+For the Katz-based rules, the differences are stark. \boskatz closely follows the proportions in the input graphs (outperforming \bosrank in this aspect), \meskatz performs a bit worse, while \topkatz completely excludes minority nodes even for moderate values of $p$.

+Next, we look at the total PageRank and Katz centrality of the selected nodes, which serve as metrics for selection of the most influential nodes.
+The pattern is the same for both metrics: \top and \mes approaches perform similarly well, while \bos based rules exhibits a minimally worse performance.
+All of our baselines are significantly far behind, with \tim performing reasonably well for larger values of $p$.

+For the average spread under the independent cascades model we see a similar pattern to that for PageRank and Katz centrality.
+This is quite surprising given that \tim is an algorithm designed for that purpose (and it was given the exact parameters of the model, including transmission probability, while the remaining methods were blind to it).
+However, imperfect performance of this algorithm in certain settings has been noted before~\citep{arora2017debunking}.

+Only our election-based methods are consistently performing well across all of the examined criteria.
+The Katz-based rules perform well even when evaluated under total achieved PageRank centrality, showing the robustness of this approach.
+Thus, \boskatz gives almost perfectly proportional representation of the groups in the network, while performing very well under all three efficiency metrics.